dhvanibhesaniya-inventyv/Training/Rust/Myproject/ReadMe.md

 - `cargo new --lib moduless`: This command creates a library file.
 - `cargo new moduless --bin`: This command creates a binary file.
+- `cargo watch -x run`: This command with make compile the code at every change but , to use this install it globally by this command `cargo install cargo-watch`.